-Most of assessment methods applied by organisations (and not only by research organisations but also by funders) have been or are still centred on quantitative criteria which are useful for evaluating the results of the work, but not the work itself.
-Counting achievements (such as publications for scientists) is easy but is now considered as imperfect and even unfair: how to take into account the fact that some achievements (e. g. publications) are much easier to produce than others, depending on the discipline and the driven hypotheses?
-One of the solutions to quantify production in research is (was) the impact factor of the journal where the articles are published.
-This is based on the idea that because it is harder to publish in a high-ranked journal, the work is better than if published in a low-ranked journal.
-Nowadays, and since only a few years, these quantitative parameters (number of publications, impact factor, H index, quartile rank of the journal, …) are less in used and even banned from several organisations (DORA, the San Francisco Declaration on Research Assessment), because a simple ranking confers a restrictive view of the work.
-This restrictive view is linked to the fact that those parameters only measure the result of the work, i. e. the quantitative objectives.
-They do not reflect how the scientist organises his/her ideas, tackles the aim of the study, faces the difficulties or novelties he/she encounters.
-None of the aspects on the capacities of the person to adapt to professional situations, to search and find solutions, to play with unpredictable results are detected by quantitative parameters.
-Those capacities represent the extended vision of the “real work”, to face the resistance of the real, to paraphrase Christophe Dejours.
-In some instances, this “real work” could be hidden, because it does not follow the canonical ways (and may even break the rules), or because the situation forces the worker to take risks (and defying the odds).
-In research, the hidden work could correspond to all the trials that failed, or all the negative results (experiment that did not failed but which did not consolidate the starting hypothesis).
-If nothing is mentioned about those “failures”, than it hides all efforts that took times and that - in a sense - allowed to reach the objective by exploring all possibilities to make new knowledge arising.
-In terms of assessment, it is important to leave space to the scientist to tell, explain all these elements that contain all the ways and means used to reach the scientific objectives (which then could be translated into a publication for instance).
+Most assessment methods implemented by organisations, including research institutions and funders, have traditionally focused (and are still) on quantitative criteria, which are effective for evaluating the outcomes of work rather than the work itself.
+Quantifying achievements, such as publications for scientists, has been (and still is) a common practice, but is now considered as imperfect and even unfair.
+It is challenging to account for the fact that certain achievements, such publications, vary in difficulty depending on the discipline and the hypotheses being pursued.
+One approach to quantifying outputs has been the use of journal impact factor, which is based on the notion that publishing in a high ranked journal indicates superior compared to publishing in a lower-ranked journal, as it is generally more difficult to do so.
+In recent years, there has been a shift away from relying solely on quantitative parameters such as the number of publications, impact factor, H-index, and journal quartile ranking.
+In fact, several organisations, including DORA, (the San Francisco Declaration on Research Assessment), have even prohibited theur use.
+This move stems from the recognition that simple ranking offers a narrow perspective of the work being evaluated.
+Quantitative parameters only measure the outcomes of work, i. e. the quantitative objectives.
+They fail to capture how scientists conceptualize their ideas, address the goals of their study, and navigate challenges or novel situations.
+None of these aspects – such as a person’s ability to adapt to professional circumstances, search for solutions, or content with unpredictable results_ are discerned by quantitative parameters.
+These capacities represent a broader view of “real work” as described by Christophe Dejours, involving the ability to confront the resistance of reality.
+Sometimes, this “real work” main remain hidden because it diverges from conventional approaches (and may even breaking the rules), or because the situation compels the worker to take risks and defy odds).
+In the realm of research, this hidden work may encompass all the unsuccessful attemps or negative results - experiments that did not failed outright but did not confirm the initial hypothesis.
+If these “failures” are not acknowledged, it obscures the efforts and time invested in exploring various avenues to generate new knowledge.
+From an assessment perspective, it is crucial to provide scientists with the opportunity to communicate and elucidate these elements, which encapsulate the myriad approaches and strategies employed to achieve scientific objectives (which may eventually be translated into publication, for instance).

 The Coalition for Advancing Researh Assessment (CoARA) campaigns for an “assessment of research, researchers and research organisations that recognises the diverse outputs, practices and activities that maximise the quality and impact of research.
 This requires basing assessment primarily on qualitative judgement, for which peer review is central, supported by responsible use of quantitative indicators”.
-This is a very important position statement signed by hundreds of European universities and institutions (such as INRAE) that fights the current and dominant paradigm of quantitative assessment of research.
-To our opinion, the desire for a paradigm shift started by bottom-up initiatives (DORA, Leiden Manifesto…), followed by international European and national top-down decisions, applied again through bottom-up inititiaves such as Peer Community In (PCI).with the common view to move towards a qualitative assessment.
+This is a highly significant position statement signed by hundreds of European universities and institute, including INRAE, which prevailing the paradigm of quantitative assessment of research.
+In our view, the push for a paradigm shift originated from by bottom-up initiatives such as DORA and the Leiden Manifesto, followed by top-down decisions at international European and national levels, and further reinforced by new bottom-up inititiaves like Peer Community In (PCI).wThe overarching goal is to transition towards qualitative assessment methods.